-Container surveys can be used to identify larvae and pupae breeding in water.
+Container surveys can be used to identify the presence of larvae and pupae breeding in water.
 The surveillance infers the spatial distribution of the vector and the diversity and availability of surface container habitats.
 Larval surveys may also provide a relative measure of density of larval habitats.